j6s/ergodone-qmk/README.md

 Use `$ make build` to build the firmware and use `$ make flash` to flash it.
 Similarly, use `$ make rebuild` and `$ make reflash` to rebuild & reflash the firmware

+The setup assumes that
+* You are running linux
+* You have docker installed